 In comparison, CyberGhost’s network covers more geographical regions.
 There are servers in countries like Thailand, Argentina, Kenya and Belarus.
-The total number of countries covered is 61, which is roughly the same as IPVanish – but with 3,010 servers supporting multiple types of encryption, CyberGhost has a clear edge.
+The total number of countries covered is 80, which quite a bit larger than IPVanish – add some 5,500 servers supporting multiple types of encryption, and CyberGhost has a clear edge.

 The one caveat is that IPVanish does have a lot more servers in popular locations like the Los Angeles area and the US East Coast.
 If you want to use P2P applications, play video games and share files with people in North America (or another popular location), IPVanish may be more helpful.